HighDeFing/HighDeFing/README.md

 - 👋 Hi, I’m Heider Delgado
 - 👀 I’m interested in Data Science, Web Development and Cloud Computing.
-- 🌱 I’m currently learning Msc Computer Science.
+- 🌱 I’m currently pursuing a Msc in Computer Science.
 - 💞️ I’m looking to collaborate on any Jobs looking for a Junior Developer.
 - 📫 How to reach me write me in linkedin https://www.linkedin.com/in/heiderd